Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 The Kabsch algorithm offers a compelling way to determine the similarity of two protein structures.
 We can convert a protein containing *n* amino acids into a vector of length *n* by selecting a single representative point from each amino acid.
 To do so, scientists typically choose the alpha carbon, the amino acid's centrally located carbon atom that lies on the peptide's backbone; the position of this atom will already be present in the `.pdb` file for a given structure.

-<span style="color:red">**STOP:**</span> Can you think of example where a small difference between protein structures can cause a large inflation in RMSD score?
+**STOP:** Can you think of example where a small difference between protein structures can cause a large inflation in RMSD score?
 {: .notice--primary}

 Unfortunately, no perfect metric for shape comparison exists.
 To see why the Kabsch algorithm can be flawed, consider the figure below showing two toy protein structures.
 The orange structure (*S*) is identical to the blue structure (*T*) except for the change in a single bond angle between the third and fourth amino acids.
 And yet this tiny change in the protein's structure causes a significant increase in *d*(*s*<sub><em>i</em></sub>, *t*<sub><em>i</em></sub>) for every *i* greater than 3, which inflates the RMSD.